 Size and components: Combi boilers are compact, self-contained units, whereas system boilers consist of a boiler unit and a hot water storage tank.

-Instant vs stored water: Combi boilers are directly connected to taps and radiators, while system boilers are only connected directly to radiators, getting hot water from a storage tank.
+Instant vs. stored water: Combi boilers are directly connected to taps and radiators, while system boilers are only connected directly to radiators and get hot water from a storage tank.

 Suitable for different household sizes: Combi boilers are best suitable for small homes, whereas system boilers can attend to the needs of medium and large homes.